Gadiffet/AP2019--Groupe3--ProjetWeb-ConnectLife/README.md

 ## Summary

-The <i>ProjetWeb - ConnectLife</i>, is a formular for ConnectLife, a Mass-Mailing Enterprise.
+The <i>ProjetWeb - ConnectLife</i>, is a formular for ConnectLife, a Mass-emailing Enterprise.

 We have created a form for their clients.
 It's created to replace the Excel file, with a database.

-The clients on this Excel file, receive an email with link to complet this form.
+The clients on this Excel file, receive an eemail with link to complet this form.

 ## Demo and functionality